-Section 1.
-Purpose.
+I. Purpose

-Trustees, directors, officers, employees and volunteers of the Hauppauge Public Library who in good faith reports any action or suspected action taken by or within the library that is illegal, fraudulent or in violation of any adopted policy of the library shall not suffer intimidation, harassment, discrimination or other retaliation, or, in the case of employees, adverse employment consequence.
+Trustees, Chief Executive Officers, officers, employees and volunteers of the Hauppauge Public Library who in good faith reports any action or suspected action taken by or within the library that is illegal, fraudulent or in violation of any adopted policy of the library shall not suffer intimidation, harassment, discrimination or other retaliation, or, in the case of employees, adverse employment consequence.
 The Board of Trustees recognizes that, in furtherance of this fundamental principle, there is a need for a whistleblower policy.

-Section 2.
-Definitions.
+II.
+Definitions

-- (a) "Board" means the Board of Trustees of the Hauppauge Public Library. - (b) "Library" means Hauppauge Public Library. - (c) "Library officer or employee" means a paid or unpaid trustee, director, officer, employee or volunteer of the Hauppauge Public Library. - (d) "Policy" means this whistleblower policy.
+- 1) Board means the Board of Trustees of the Hauppauge Public Library. - 2) Library means Hauppauge Public Library. - 3) Library officer or employee means a paid or unpaid trustee, Chief Executive Officer, officer, employee or volunteer of the Hauppauge Public Library. - 4) Policy means this whistleblower policy.

-Section 3.
-Applicability.
+III.
+Applicability

-This whistleblower policy applies to the trustees, directors, officers, employees and volunteers of the Hauppauge Public Library, and shall supersede any prior library whistleblower policy.
+This whistleblower policy applies to the trustees, Chief Executive Officers, officers, employees and volunteers of the Hauppauge Public Library, and shall supersede any prior library whistleblower policy.
 The provisions of this policy shall apply in addition to all applicable State and local laws relating to whistleblowers including, but not limited to, Article 18 of the General Municipal Law and Section 715-b of the Not-For-Profit Corporation Law and all rules, regulations, policies and procedures of the Hauppauge Public Library.

-Section 4.
-Reporting Responsibility.
+IV.
+Reporting Responsibility

-(a) It shall be the policy of the Hauppauge Public Library that all trustees, directors, officers, employees and volunteers of the Hauppauge Public Library have a responsibility to report known or suspected violations in accordance with this Whistleblower Policy.
+- 1) It shall be the policy of the Hauppauge Public Library that all trustees, Chief Executive Officers, officers, employees and volunteers of the Hauppauge Public Library have a responsibility to report known or suspected violations in accordance with this Whistleblower Policy.
 This includes reporting any action or suspected action taken by or within the Hauppauge Public Library that is illegal, fraudulent or in violation of any policy of the Hauppauge Public Library, which the reporter has either actual knowledge of or has a reasonable good faith belief that same occurred.
 Suspected or actual wrongful action(s) regarding Hauppauge Public Library finances and governance, include but are not limited to the following:

-- (i) Incorrect financial reporting: - (ii) Unlawful activity; - (iii) Activities that are inconsistent with Hauppauge Public Library policies; and - (iv) Activities which otherwise amount to serious improper conduct.
+- a) Incorrect financial reporting;

+- b) Unlawful activity;

+- c) Activities that are inconsistent with Hauppauge Public Library policies; and - d) Activities which otherwise amount to serious improper conduct.

-Section 5.
-Reporting and Investigation Procedure.
+V. Reporting and Investigation Procedure.